-Rectification is of historical interest, because vacuum tubes allowed the early detection of radio waves in American's homes in the 1920's, as valves did in the UK.
-The demand for portable radios led to solid-state diodes, then solid-state 'triodes', field effect transistors, integrated circuits, and our modern digital world [176].
+Rectification is of historical interest, because vacuum tubes allowed the early detection of radio waves in American homes in the 1920's, as valves did in the UK.
+The demand for portable radios led to solid-state diodes, then solid-state 'triodes', field effect transistors, integrated circuits, and our modern digital world [179].

-Vacuum tube diodes had certain difficulties-they were big, $10^{-2}$ m at their smallest, hot, greedy consumers of power, and electrically unstable: they drift continuously.
-They were quickly replaced with semiconductor diodes that do not drift significantly.
-The next device in Fig. 2 that can be as small as $10^{-8}$ meters nowadays, costing $< 10^{-10}$ dollars each.
+Vacuum tube diodes had certain difficulties-they were big, 10^{-2} m at their smallest, hot, greedy consumers of power, cost about \$3 in the 1950's, and electrically unstable: they drift continuously.
+They were quickly replaced with semiconductor diodes that cost $<10^{-10}$ dollars each, do not drift significantly, and can be as small as 10^{-8} meters nowadays.

-We turn now to a very different diode on a different scale.
-The electric field of charge must be respected on all scales- $10^{-2}$ meters of vacuum tubes, $10^{-9}$ meters of semiconductor diodes because the electric field has such large effects on all scales.
+We turn now to the semiconductor diode that operates on a very different scale from the vacuum diode.
+The rectification of both diodes-that is their function-depends on essentially the same physics, namely the shape of the electric field and its change in shape with the direction of current flow.
+The electric field of charge must be respected on both the scale of vacuum diodes and that of semiconductor- 10^{-2} meters of vacuum tubes, 10^{-9} meters of semiconductor diodes-indeed on all scales because the electric field has such large effects on all scales.
 The immediate implication is that theory and simulation must calculate the electric field on all scales, using an explicitly multiscale analysis, since it seems unlikely that any one type of simulation or theory can span atomic to biological to laboratory distances and times, let alone the interstellar scales on which the laws of electricity are known to be valid.

 Semiconductor diodes.
-Current in semiconductors is carried by quasi-particles [119], called holes and 'electrons' (better named quasi-electrons, or semi-electrons in my view) These quasi-electrons and holes are defined because they interact much more simply than the totality of real electrons and lattice of atoms in the semiconductor [119, 170, 172, 193, 207].
+Current in semiconductors is carried by quasi-particles [120], called holes and 'electrons' (better named quasi-electrons, or semi-electrons in my view) These quasi-electrons and holes are defined because they interact much more simply than the totality of real electrons and lattice of atoms in the semiconductor [120, 173, 175, 196, 210].
 They simplify the quantum mechanical many-body problem into the much simpler motion of imagined quasi-particles.

 Current is carried in semiconductors by rearrangements of charge in the entire lattice of atoms that make up the semiconductor.
-Fortunately for our technology and daily life, current in germanium and silicon can be approximated by classical theories that deal with one quasi-electron or one quasi-hole at a time as they move in mean fields, without requiring solution of the Schrödinger equation at all [108, 149, 153, 190, 207].
+Fortunately for our technology and daily life, current in germanium and silicon can be approximated by classical theories that deal with one quasi-electron or one quasi-hole at a time as they move in mean fields, without requiring solution of the Schrödinger equation at all [109, 152, 156, 193, 210].

 As a textbook puts it eloquently (p.
-68 of [116]): "Electron is a quasi-particle consisting of a real electron and an exchange correlation hole ... a cloud of effective charge of opposite sign due to exchange and correlation effects arising from interactions with all other electrons of the system."
+68 of [117]): "Electron is a quasi-particle consisting of a real electron and an exchange correlation hole ... a cloud of effective charge of opposite sign due to exchange and correlation effects arising from interactions with all other electrons of the system."
 "Hole is a quasi-particle, like the electron, but of opposite charge; it corresponds to the absence of an electron from a single particle state that lies just below the Fermi level."
-The motion of these quasi-particles are described by mean field models, evaluated both by simulations [108, 207] and theory [108, 149, 153, 190, 207].
-For example, the Poisson drift diffusion equations [112], often called PNP (for Poisson Nernst Planck) in biophysics and nanotechnology [11, 15, 20, 23, 38, 50, 52, 98, 211], are most important in semiconductors, not biophysics or physical chemistry.
+The motion of these quasi-particles are described by mean field models, evaluated both by simulations [109, 210] and theory [109, 152, 156, 193, 210].
+For example, the Poisson drift diffusion equations [113], often called PNP (for Poisson Nernst Planck) in biophysics and nanotechnology [12, 16, 21, 24, 41, 51, 53, 99, 214].